lufpuhl/dotlut.github.io/_posts/2018-08-26-value-mask.md

     <center><figcaption>Value Mask without color ramp (left).
 Value mask with color ramp - heat map (right).</figcaption></center>
 </figure>

-With the color ramp it is easier to see that the color Values of some elements of the game:
+With the color ramp, it is easier to see that the color Values of some elements of the game:
 * Arrows have a reddish color on the heat map -> Color values around 250
 * Walkable tiles have a greenish color on the heat map -> Color values around 130
-* Background have a bluish color on the heat map -> Color values around 30
+* Background has a bluish color on the heat map -> Color values around 30

 Moreover, if necessary, you can have multiple color ramps, in order to observe specific color value ranges.

 ## Final considerations

-As the Value Mask is a post processing effect, it can be applied on a game in real time, i.e. you can apply it while you are playing the game or even on your engine editor (e.g. Unity).
-This makes easier to verify the Value composition on a game project, because you can see and tweak values without the need of building or exporting images for further analysis.
+As the Value Mask is a post-processing effect, it can be applied to a game in real-time, i.e. you can apply it while you are playing the game or even on your engine editor (e.g. Unity).
+This makes easier to verify the Value composition of a game project because you can see and tweak values without the need for building or exporting images for further analysis.

-Finally, as said before, there are a lot of techniques that balance visual presence of games and Value contrast is only one of them.
+Finally, as said before, there are a lot of techniques that balance the visual presence of games and Value contrast is only one of them.
 Feel free to use the stuff I wrote above in your projects or as an inspiration for creating more visual analysis techniques :).

 ## References